 Any adjustable monitor arm will have a little more movement than a fixed-height one.
-If it seems excessive, especially where the monitor attaches to the arm, there are steps you can take to make yours as stable as possible.
+If it seems excessive, especially where the monitor attaches to the arm, there are steps you can take to minimize this movement.

 - First, check that the two silver screws in the black tab of the VESA plate are secure.
 If they seem loose, tighten them.

 - Next, try adding more tension on the arm by turning the tension adjustment bolt toward the plus (+) sign to add more weight.
 See Step 5 in the Assembly Instructions for details.

 - If the tension bolt turns normally but doesn’t seem to increase the tension, use the included hex key to rotate the monitor weight calibration bolt toward the plus sign (+).
 Heavier monitors may require 20 full rotations.